-risk premium for Stock i, RPi The extra return that an investor requires to hold risky Stock i instead of a risk-free asset.
+risk premium for Stock i, RP_i The extra return that an investor requires to hold risky Stock i instead of a risk-free asset.

-risk-adjusted discount rate Incorporates the riskiness of the project's cash flows.
+risk-adjusted discount rate Incorporates the risk of the project's cash flows.
 The cost of capital to the firm reflects the average risk of the firm's existing projects.
 Thus, new projects that are riskier than existing projects should have a higher risk-adjusted discount rate.
 Conversely, projects with less risk should have a lower risk-adjusted discount rate.

 roadshow Before an IPO, the senior management team and the investment banker make presentations to potential investors.
-They make presentations in 10 to 20 cities, with three to five presentations per day, over a 2-week period.
+They make three to five presentations daily over a 2-week period in 10 to 20 cities.